Data Privacy Charter

 Responsible use of the data:

-- Our business model is based on sharing analytics and insights derived from the data we collect.
+- Our business model is based on creating aggregate, non-personal analytics and insights derived from the data we collect.

 - We use location data with the express purpose of measuring and analyzing network service experience in a particular place.
 Collecting location data enables us to compare different network experiences among users in different locations.